lukassobotik/schedule-change-notifier/README.md

 # VŠEM Schedule Change Notifier
 This is a simple script that notifies you when the schedule changes on the [**VŠEM website**](https://www.akademievsem.cz/).
+Because of the schedule being changed so often, I decided to make a script that would notify me when the schedule changes.
 It checks every hour to see if the schedule has changed, and if it has, it emails you.
-The script will be running on a server, and the email will be sent to the email address you provide.
+The script will be running on a server, and the email will be sent to the email address you send the email from.

-It does not send the emails yet, but it will soon.
+## How to use
+The script will email the schedule to the email address you send the email from.
+So send the email from the email address you want to receive the schedule at.
+But don't worry, the script will not send any other emails to that address.
+### How to Subscribe
+[**Email**](mailto:info@vsemschedulechangenotifier.tech) `info@vsemschedulechangenotifier.tech` with the subject `subscribe` to **subscribe** to the service.
+### How to Unsubscribe
+[**Email**](mailto:info@vsemschedulechangenotifier.tech) `info@vsemschedulechangenotifier.tech` with the subject `unsubscribe` to **unsubscribe** from the service.